g-despot/weaviate-io/developers/weaviate/quickstart/index.md

 🦢 2000 news: the Gunnison sage grouse isn't just another northern sage grouse, but a new species! 🦢🌿 #ScienceFacts #DNA #SpeciesClassification
 ```

 The response should be new, yet familiar.
-This because you have seen the entries above for `DNA` and `species` in the [semantic search](#semantic-search) section.
+This is because you have seen the entries above for `DNA` and `species` in the [semantic search](#semantic-search) section.

 The power of RAG comes from the ability to transform your own data.
 Weaviate helps you in this journey by making it easy to perform a combined search & generation in just a few lines of code.